 Certified Public Accountants (CPAs) and tax preparers can both help you file your business tax return, but knowing their advantages and limitations will help you choose the right level of support for your business.
-When deciding between CPA vs. tax preparer, consider whether your concerns lie primarily with filing your taxes quickly and cost-effectively or if you require additional accounting guidance to augment your tax planning.
+When deciding between CPA tax services vs. tax preparer, consider whether your concerns lie primarily with filing your taxes quickly and cost-effectively or if you require additional accounting guidance to augment your tax planning.

 We outline the key differences between accountants and tax preparers, so you can find the best fit for your business.

 The major difference between accountants and tax preparers are the education and licensure requirements for each.
 The services and value they offer their clients is shaped by their level and scope of training.

 CPAs are licensed by the AICPA (American Institution of Certified Public Accountants).
 Before an accountant can sit for AICPA’s exam, they must complete a bachelor’s degree and 150 credit hours with a focus on accounting, business and general education.

 Every CPA has an 18-month period to pass AICPA’s four-part exam, which covers auditing and attestation, business concepts, accounting and reporting and regulations.
 Once the exam is passed, the accountant applies to their individual state for licensure.
 CPAs are also usually required to complete 40 hours of continued education annually.
 All this ensures they are responsible fiduciaries.

 Due to their extensive credentials, CPAs do not have limited representation rights and are therefore authorized to represent their clients before the IRS, along with attorneys and enrolled agents.

 Tax preparers, conversely, aren’t required to complete a college degree in any field.
 Depending on the type of tax preparer you choose, the position may require different certifications and have varying degrees of representation rights.

 There are three types of non-accountant tax preparers: